racorreia/gkgraphR/README.md

 ```

 ## Accessing the API

-In order to access the API, users register to obtain an API key.
+In order to access the API, users register a Google account and create a project in the Google API console to obtain an API key.
+More information on how to register an account and create a project can be found here: https://developers.google.com/knowledge-graph/prereqs

+## Querying the API